salomalo/Sarda-Backup/wp-content/plugins/tiny-compress-images/readme.txt

 = Features =

 * Automatically optimize new images on upload.
-* Advanced background optimization to speed up your workflow.
 * Optimize individual images already in your media library.
 * Easy bulk optimization of your existing media library.
 * Resize large original images by setting a maximum width and/or height.
-* Display JPEG images more quickly with progressive JPEG encoding.
 * Preserve copyright metadata, creation date and GPS location in the original images.
 * Supports compression of animated PNG.
 * Select which thumbnail sizes of an image may be optimized.